-Between the harmful effects of the COVID-19 pandemic and the high prevalence of preventable healthcare acquired infections, it is clear that organizations need to significantly consider how infection prevention and control tie into patient safety.
+Between the harmful effects of the COVID-19 pandemic and the high prevalence of preventable healthcare-acquired infections, it is clear that organizations need to significantly consider how infection control and prevention tie into patient safety.
 The COVID-19 crisis has highlighted the demand for organizations to adopt a multidisciplinary approach in which patients and staff collaborate to strengthen emergency response and prevent the threat of disease.
 (2)

 As COVID-19 vaccinations are being distributed at higher rates and social distancing restrictions are being lifted, it is especially important that healthcare organizations prioritize infection control and patient safety.
-How can healthcare organizations take a more proactive approach towards patient safety as people start to transition back to normal life in the post-COVID era?
+How can healthcare organizations take a more proactive approach towards infection control and prevention as people start to transition back to normal life in the post-COVID era?

 1. Prioritize Infection Prevention with Daily Rounding

 The first step towards preventing infection is to put a process in place to evaluate infection control measures during daily rounding.
-Implementing a real-time monitoring, measuring, and reporting solution for clinical rounding can help organizations reduce infections rates as we move into the post-COVID era.
+Implementing real-time monitoring, measuring, and reporting solutions for clinical rounding can help organizations reduce infections rates as we move into the post-COVID era.
 For instance, a quality and performance improvement solution allows leadership teams to quickly and easily conduct rounding on areas like hand hygiene protocol or proper use of personal protective equipment (PPE).
 Taking a proactive approach through the use of daily rounding tools can help organizations prevent infection before it occurs.

 2. Implement a Software Solution for Reporting, Tracking, and Monitoring Infection Control

 Implementing an incident reporting system that helps track infection is a critical component of reducing underreporting, as well as improving quality, safety, and efficiency across healthcare organizations.